Ho Ho Ho! Our front porch Christmas tour is here!

 The 10 steps are filled with things to leave out of the season if they’re not bringing joy, or ways to tweak the things that do need to be done so that they are as smooth and easy as possible so as to not steal joy.

-I hope you find either or both of these resources helpful as we head into the busy, but wonderful season ahead!
+I hope you find this helpful as we head into the busy, but wonderful season ahead!